-MAKING A CLAIM AFTER RECEIVING A LOSS
+PART 5.4 MAKING A CLAIM AFTER RECEIVING A LOSS

 Being able to file a claim is why we pay for insurance.
-If your home or property is damaged, follow these steps to file successfully, negotiate your claim, and get your damage fixed correctly.
+If your home or property is damaged, follow these steps to file successfully and negotiate your claim and get your damage fixed correctly.

 As soon as you receive your policy, conduct a mock run-through for filing a claim, so you are familiar with the process and know what pieces of information from your deck pages will be needed.
 Save your claim number once you first file the claim.
 This will be used as a reference number for all future communication with the insurance company.
 Start taking notes on everything you do and correspondence you have.
 Include date and time.
-If at any time you have difficulties contacting or working with your insurance company through the claims process, then use your Florida Division of Insurance Agent and Agency Services (myfloridacfo. com) as a resource for help.
+If at any time you have difficulties contacting or working with your insurance company through the claims process, then use your Mississippi Insurance Department as a resource for help.
 Also, save everything to a flash drive or a cloud drive like Google, Amazon, iCloud, or Dropbox or email it to yourself.